-It’s worthwhile to visit, to see how far the city has come since.
-There are interactive exhibits, artefacts from the earthquakes.
+The Canterbury earthquake museum is worthwhile visiting, to see how far the city has come since.
+There are interactive exhibits and artefacts from the earthquakes.

 Plus learn the science behind the liquefaction phenomenon– when the ground was shaking, the ground was liquefied and it bubbled up, causing buildings and streets to sink.
 A truly horrifying experience!

 You might also like to see the Canterbury Earthquake National Memorial in Christchurch Central City during your stay.

 Location: 299 Durham Street North, corner Armagh Street, Christchurch

 Opening Hours: Open daily from 10 AM – 5 PM

 Price: Adult entry is $20 NZ and children under 15 are free

 While New Zealand is considered an affordable destination to visit, the cost of visiting New Zealand‘s most popular attractions can be high, so having a few free activities to enjoy will help keep your budget in check!

 These free things to do in Christchurch include something for all ages and are great for visits all year round.

 The most iconic gardens found in the city are the Christchurch Botanic Gardens, which are located in the heart of the city.